 guy, they wouldn't stop and wonder who he is, because there are so many

-I dream of Winibozho, but he never talks to me.
+I dream of Wenabozho, but he never talks to me in my dreams.
 He doesn't

 say much to anybody.
 But when he does talk, you'll feel it.
 He's around,

 but he travels by gI-chii-g^-may -- Lake Superior -- all the time.